 Condition of the Environment

-The Chief Scientist and Alberta Environment and Parks are committed to delivering accessible reporting on the condition of Alberta's environment.
+The Chief Scientist and the Alberta government are committed to delivering accessible reporting on the condition of Alberta's environment.

 Environmental science at work